 The human costs of statelessness are harrowing.
 Stateless people are left at risk of destitution, homelessness, exploitation and indefinite immigration detention.

 The 1954 Convention on the Status of Stateless Persons defines a stateless person as “a person who is not considered as a national by any State under the operation of its law”.

 In practice this means that many stateless persons are left without legal residence, consular protection, or the right to return to their country of origin.
 No Government takes responsibility for their protection.
 For those who have fallen through the cracks in this way, the consequences are serious.

 If you are stateless, you do not have the nationality of any country.
 It means that you have no home and no place you belong.
 No country will look after you, you cannot vote in any country, and no foreign embassy will extend its help to protect your rights.
 You often have nowhere you can legally reside.
 You will be forbidden from accessing many of the services citizens often take for granted - like healthcare and social welfare.
 You often cannot legally cross international borders because you lack identity and/or travel documents.
 In short, it means you cannot live your life freely or safely.

 This is one of the most complex areas of international protection and we are determined to tackle it.

 Asylum Aid, alongside the Liverpool Law Clinic, is at the forefront of work on statelessness in the UK.
 We offer free legal advice and representation for applications to remain in the UK as a stateless person under the Immigration Rules, Part 14.

-To provide this service, we work in partnership with the City Law Group, consisting of 13 city law partners, who generously provide Pro Bono legal support to take on statelessness cases to ensure people affected by statelessness are able to achieve settled status in the UK.
+To provide this service, we work in partnership with 11 city law partners, who generously provide Pro Bono legal support to take on statelessness cases to ensure people affected by statelessness are able to achieve settled status in the UK.